Infectious Laryngotracheitis in Chickens

 - thoroughly clean and disinfect the coop

 The virus can’t stand high temperatures, so heating the coop above 100°F (38°C) can help deactivate any shredded virus particles.

-Since it's a viral infection, antibiotics are of no help.
+Since it’s a viral infection, antibiotics are ineffective.
 However, sometimes antibiotics are used to treat secondary infections.

 When there are no secondary infections or complications, chickens usually recover within two weeks.
 However, some birds may show symptoms for much longer, and infections with severe virus strains can be fatal.

 The virus responsible for infectious Laryngotracheitis is Gallid herpesvirus 1.
 This virus is a close family member of the Marek’s Disease virus, another herpes virus.
 Marek’s disease is a terrible virus that can wipe out almost an entire flock.
 Gallid herpesvirus 1 uses the same biochemical attack mechanisms, but overall, it’s less intrusive than Marek’s Disease virus.

 Herpes viruses have a particular way of attacking the chicken’s body.
 After inhalation of the virus, the virus has an active lytic stage where it replicates in the lungs as fast as possible to establish some ground.
 An active infection will target the respiratory tract and comes with all the symptoms described earlier.

 After the lytic infection, however, the viral DNA can survive in the chicken’s body.
 A chicken carries the virus in this dormant, latent state for the rest of its life.

 In Marek’s disease, the virus can spread to other parts of the body and start to grow cancerous tumors.
 The infectious laryngotracheitis virus will predominantly target the chicken’s respiratory system.
 Although it can sometimes be found in other chicken organs.